 The course is given in Master's Programme in Entrepreneurship.

-Grades will be given in accordance with the Swedish grading system.
-The following grades will be used: VG (pass with distinction), G (pass), and U (fail).
-Assignments handed in late will not be graded except in special circumstances.
-In addition, any remaining assignments and supplements must be completed and handed in by the deadline specified in the study guide otherwise the entire course (all assignments included) must be redone the next time the course is given, provided there is space in the course.
+Assignments performed or handed in late will not be graded except in special circumstances.
+In addition, any remaining assignments and supplements must be completed and handed in by the deadline specified in the course guide, otherwise the entire course (all assignments included) must be retaken during subsequent course sections.

 If there are special reasons, the examiner may make exceptions to the specified examination method and allow a student to be examined in another way.
 For example, special reasons may be given for special educational support from the university coordinator.

 Uppsala University does not accept cheating or plagiarism.
 Suspected incidents of cheating or plagiarism are reported to the Vice-Chancellor, who may issue a formal warning to the student or suspend the student from studies for a certain period.